CAST-Extend/com.castsoftware.aip.console.tools/aip-console-jenkins/README.md

 * Jenkins version 2.60.3 or above
 * The tools have been tested with JENKINS installation up to **2.387.1**.
 If you face some issues using higher version of JENKINS, please report to our support team
 * The **minimum JAVA** version for running this automation tools is: **17**
-* An installation of CAST Imaging 3.X that is accessible and configured.
+* An installation of CAST Imaging Console 3.X that is accessible and configured.
 * A means of Authentication using :
   * For Enterprise installations, an API Token for the user that will run the CLI ( check [here for details on obtaining a token](https://doc.castsoftware.com/display/AIPCONSOLE/AIP+Console+-+User+Profile+options))

 [//]: # (  * For AIP Console Standalone, a username and password.
 Check the `Authentication with username &#40;AIP Console Standalone&#41;` section in Other Topics, towards the end of this document.)
-* The ability to generate an archive for your source code OR a configured location in CAST Imaging where your source will be stored/updated.
+* The ability to generate an archive for your source code OR a configured location in CAST Imaging Console where your source will be stored/updated.

 ### Installation (and Update)

-To start using CAST Imaging Jenkins Plugin, you must first install the plugin in Jenkins.
+To start using CAST Imaging Console Jenkins Plugin, you must first install the plugin in Jenkins.

 To do this, you must go to Manage Plugins page of your Jenkins Server.